Salmon: Effect of pile driving

 The risk of injury caused by underwater pile driving has been studied by Dr. Halvorsen and her co-workers.
 The study concluded that the fish are at risk of injury if the cumulative sound exposure level exceeds 210 dB relative to 1 μPa2 s.

 Wild fisheries

 Commercial

-As can be seen from the production chart at the left, the global capture reported by different countries to the FAO of commercial wild salmon has remained fairly steady since 1990 at about one million tonnes per year.
+As can be seen from the production chart, the global capture reported by different countries to the FAO of commercial wild salmon has remained fairly steady since 1990 at about one million tonnes per year.
 This is in contrast to farmed salmon (below) which has increased in the same period from about 0.6 million tonnes to well over two million tonnes.

 Nearly all captured wild salmon are Pacific salmon.
 The capture of wild Atlantic salmon has always been relatively small, and has declined steadily since 1990.
 In 2011 only 2,500 tonnes were reported.
 In contrast, about half of all farmed salmon are Atlantic salmon.